Moby Dick (2010 film): Plot

 In San Diego, Captain Boomer (another survivor of the attack of '69) is told by his superiors of suspicious activity revolving around the Pequod.
 He is assigned to investigate, and thanks to a survivor from a recent attack by the White Whale, he comes to the conclusion that Ahab is on the hunt for Moby Dick.

 Meanwhile, the USS Essex is searching for the Pequod off Hawaii.
 When they go to active sonar, it attracts the attention of the wandering Moby Dick.
 The Essex engages what appears to be the submarine they were searching for, but realizes too late that their adversary is biological just before the submarine is destroyed by a torpedo it shot.
 Later the Pequod comes to their location with no sign of the whale, but encounter the corpses of the Essexs crew.
 Rousing his crew with a speech, Ahab moves on to search for the beast.

 A helicopter in search of the Pequod encounters it while the submarine is following a 500-foot target.
 As the helicopter engages them, the submarine fires a nuke at the unknown target, but the confused helicopter crew tell them they shot a school of giant squid just before they are swallowed alive by Moby Dick.

 The whale then attacks the S.S.
 Rachel, a cruise liner, when the Pequod intervenes with Michelle's whale-song generator.
 This, however, causes the whale to attack them, subsequently destroying a fin on the Pequod.
 The submarine fires a harpoon made from the Acushnet's hull on top of Moby Dick's eye, which forces him to dive deeper, dragging the Pequod with it.
 As the water pressure begins to damage the hull, the line snaps and Starbuck forces the ship to surface.

 Moby Dick surfaces too, and the Pequod, along with the help of Boomer in a helicopter, forces the whale into an atoll.
 The submarine gets trapped in shallow water, and three boats are sent out to face the whale with guns and Ahab's harpoon.
 Moby Dick destroys two of the boats and forces the survivors onto the island's shores.
 The whale attacks them again, resulting in the death of Queequeg (Michael Teh).
 Ahab takes the last boat and fires his harpoon at the whale's other eye.
 Moby Dick destroys the boat, killing Ahab.
 The remaining crew of the Pequod, including Starbuck, and Pip, follow Ahab's orders and fire nukes at the island.
 Moby Dick dodges the nukes and crushes the Pequod just as the island explodes.
-The White Whale survives to wreak havoc another day; Michelle swims to the surface just as a rescue helicopter arrives.
+The White Whale survives possibly to wreak havoc another day; Michelle swims to the surface just as a rescue helicopter arrives.